scandium-oy/ngx-scandium/README.md

+# About

-# Scandium
+Repo for Scandium package

-This project is collection of reusable components used in Scandium Apps.

-## Installation

-Run `npm i ngx-scandium`.